LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/validation-with-javascript.rst

 then an alert message appears telling you that both inputs are required.

 .. index:: ! preventDefault
+   single: event; preventDefault

 But we want to prevent the form submission from happening until all inputs have valid values.
-We can use the ``event`` parameter and ``event.preventDefault()`` to stop the form submission. ``event.preventDefault()`` prevents default browser functionality from happening, like form submission happening when ``<button>`` tags are clicked.
+We can use the ``event`` parameter and ``event.preventDefault()`` to stop the form submission. ``event.preventDefault()`` prevents default browser functionality from happening, like form submission when ``<button>`` tags are clicked inside of a form.
+Remember that *event handler* functions are passed an ``event`` parameter which represents the occurring event.

 .. sourcecode:: html
    :linenos: